 "His face shone like the sun, and His clothes became as white as the light..."
 Matthew 17:9.
 The word "shone" is a derivative from the Greek word "Lampos" or "to shine with brilliance."
 The color of His clothing was "white as the light" which is "Leukos," the word for "white light" or "fire."
 Jesus had become a brilliant, radiant white flame that caused the disciples to collapse to the ground in terror.
 This was a prophetic keyhole into the future which would be accessible to all after His resurrection.

 This becomes even more clear as we hear the description of the harvest as Jesus exhorts His apostles: "Do you not say, 'There are still four months and then comes the harvest'?
 Behold, I say to you, lift up your eyes and look on the fields, for they are already 'white' for harvest!"
 (John 4:35).
-The same Greek word used at the Mount of Transfiguration to describe His glory and the same vivid language at the empty grave of a resurrected Jesus now defines the harvest--Leukos: brilliant with light and fire!
+The same Greek word used at the Mount of Transfiguration to describe His glory and the same vivid language at the empty grave of a resurrected Jesus now defines the living reality of the Church -- Leukos: brilliant with light and fire!

-We see now that the engine of the Gospel message that drives it into the world--is His presence and glory.
-It is not a tantalizing self-induced experience that produces no fruit, but rather an illuminating light which leads the world to Jesus and becomes the pillar of fire that leads His Church in revelation and spiritual advancement.
-Some want to privatize His glory and keep it shrouded in personal experience, assuming the world will simply "catch on".
+We see now that the engine of the Gospel message that drives it into the world--is His presence and glory -- an illuminating light that leads the world to Jesus and becomes the pillar of fire that leads His Church in revelation concerning seeking and pursuing God's purpose for their life.

 "You are the Light of the World" (Matthew 5:14).